person-al/person-al.github.io/_posts/2021-08-23-🌱-smart-contract-design-is-holding-nfts-back-because-of-one-flaw.md

 2. The images are often stored on centralized servers.
 Again: hackable and lose-able.
 3. You can't inherit NFTs by default.

 I would argue that this is partially off base.
 1 & 2 are basically the same issue.
-And the third point is....frankly....useless?
+And the third point is...frankly...useless?
 Not even in the top 10 biggest problems with NFTs, in my opinion.

 There's only one design flaw holding NFTs back: **Not everything that *should* be stored on the blockchain is being stored on the blockchain.**